Insert pkcs12 to mobileconfig file

 }

 If you want to insert the .p12 file inside the iphone configuration file you just have to select the credential tab on the iphone configuration utility of the selected configuration file.
-When you configure it will ask for the .p12 file to attach on the .mobileConfig File.
+When you it will to attach on the .mobileConfig File.

 I have configuration file created using iphone configuration utility.Following will get changed when you attached the .p12 file into your configuration file.